gitcpy/diagram-zoom-drag/README.md

 ```
 Click the copy button at the top right of the Mermaid diagrams to copy the code and paste it into your Markdown file in Obsidian to see it in action.

+### Thanks
+- For improving the experiance of Mermaied Diagrams in Obsidian, I set to make a plugin.
+- I made a prototype with simple control for PC mainly.
+- **Sentiago**
+    - The man who has great enthusiasm for development.
+He added control panel for movement and zooming, touching manipulation, fullscreen mode for better experiance, as well as animation effect.
+The plugin is much more better.
+    - Thanks for his contribution.